 These skills are supported and enhanced by a number of dispositions or attitudes that are essential dimensions of computational thinking.
 These dispositions or attitudes include: confidence in dealing with complexity, persistence in working with difficult problems, the ability to deal with open-ended problems, and the ability to communicate and work with others to achieve a common goal or solution.

 Learning about and practicing how to be a responsible digital citizen and knowledge of digital literacy are also essential to the program.

-A goal of learning language at IPA is to develop an internationally-minded respect towards various peoples, traditions, and nations of the world.
+A goal of learning the language at IPA is to develop internationally-minded respect towards various peoples, traditions, and nations of the world.
 Students engage and learn Mandarin through conversational and written practice.
 Also included in instruction are cultural experiences.